Transaction Isolation Level In SQL Server: A Complete Guidance

 This isolation level prevents dirty reads as a query in the current transaction level cannot read the data, which is modified by another transaction that is not committed.
 However, non-repeatable or phantom reads are still possible as data can be modified by other transactions between issuing statements within the current transaction.

 A query in the current also, prevent dirty reads.
 The reason behind this is that it cannot read data that is modified by another not committed transaction.
 Moreover, this transaction does not allow any other transaction to modify the data until it completes.
 Therefore, avoids non-repeatable reads.

 A query in this transaction cannot read modified data by any other transaction, which is not yet committed.
 Also, the data cannot be modified by any other transaction read by this current transaction.
 In addition, any other transaction cannot be inserted new rows until the transaction completes.
 Therefore, Serializable isolation prevents phantom, dirty and non-repeatable reads.

 A statement can operate the data only when it will be in a consistent state during the transaction.
 Once the process started and any other transaction modifies the data then, the data is not visible to the current i.e., Snapshot transaction.
 This transaction does not block other transactions from writing data, neither do this transaction request locks while reading the data.

 Note: It is not possible as the default isolation level for all SQL server database is Read Committed.
-So, if you want to use another transaction isolation level then only option is to set it manually within a session.
+So, if you want to use another transaction isolation level in SQL Server, then only option is to set it manually within a session.